aws-amplify/amplify-js/docs/media/authentication_guide.md

 ReactDOM.render(<AppWithAuth federated={federated}/>, document.getElementById('root'));
 ```

+ NOTE: Federated Identity HOCs are not yet available on React Native.
+ {: .callout .callout--info}

 You can also initiate a federated signin process by calling `Auth.federatedSignIn()` method with a specific identity provider in your code:

 ```js